jfinkle00/Diabetes_Classification_Model/README.md

 This project is designed as a practical example of end-to-end predictive modeling, suitable for educational, portfolio, or healthcare analytics use cases.

+Data set Information

+"The Diabetes prediction dataset is a collection of medical and demographic data from patients, along with their diabetes status (positive or negative).
+The data includes features such as age, gender, body mass index (BMI), hypertension, heart disease, smoking history, HbA1c level, and blood glucose level.
+This dataset can be used to build machine learning models to predict diabetes in patients based on their medical history and demographic information.
+This can be useful for healthcare professionals in identifying patients who may be at risk of developing diabetes and in developing personalized treatment plans.
+Additionally, the dataset can be used by researchers to explore the relationships between various medical and demographic factors and the likelihood of developing diabetes."

+Credit to Mohammed Mustafa for uploading the data set to kaggle at https://www.kaggle.com/datasets/iammustafatz/diabetes-prediction-dataset

 Initial Data Exploration

 For initial data exploration, I analyzed the distribution of numerical variables to identify any potential outliers.
 I also ensured the dataset contained no missing or duplicate values that could bias the analysis.
 To enhance interpretability, I transformed the smoking history variable into an ordinal format: